LLNL/RAJA/docs/sphinx/user_guide/feature/resource.rst

     auto my_resource = RAJA::resources::get_default_resource<ExecPol>();

-.. note:: * For Cuda and Hip the default resource is *NOT* the CUDA or HIP default stream it is it's
+.. note:: * For Cuda and Hip the default resource is *NOT* the CUDA or HIP default stream.
+It is its
             own stream defined in ``camp/include/resource/``.
 This is in an attempt to break away from some of the issues that arise from the synchronization behaviour of the CUDA/HIP default stream.
 It is still possible to use the CUDA/HIP defined default stream as the